Fact Sheet: U.S. Army North COVID-19 Hospital Support Since November 2020

 Current Support

-In New Mexico and Arizona, approximately 50 military medical personnel from the U.S. Army Reserve and U.S Navy are currently supporting DHHS, the Indian Health Service and the Navajo Nation at four hospitals in four cities:
+In New Mexico and Arizona, approximately 40 military medical personnel from the U.S. Army Reserve and U.S. Navy are currently supporting DHHS, the Indian Health Service and the Navajo Nation at three hospitals in three cities:

 California